FogCast-Konstanz/Cronjob-Service/README.md

 All fields that end on `_path` or `_dir` will be treated as paths.
 If a path is relative, it will be relative to the root of the project.
+So on the server they will be relative to `/home/weatherForecast/Cronjob-Service`.

 You can overwrite the default config by creating a `config/settings.user.json` and overwriting the single values.
 The `settings.user.json` is ignored by git.